spree/spree/guides/content/developer/core/orders.md

 The billing address indicates where the user who's paying for the order is located.
 This can alter the tax rate for the order, which in turn can change how much the final order total can be.

-For more information about addresses, please read the <%= link_to "Addresses", :addresses %> guide.
+For more information about addresses, please read the [Addresses](addresses) guide.

 ## Adjustments

-Adjustments are used to affect an order's final cost, either by decreasing it (<%= link_to "Promotions", :promotions %>) or by increasing it (<%= link_to "Shipping", :shipping %>, <%= link_to "Taxes", :taxation %>).
+Adjustments are used to affect an order's final cost, either by decreasing it ([Promotions](promotions)) or by increasing it ([Shipping](shipments), [Taxes](taxation)).

-For more information about adjustments, please see the <%= link_to "Adjustments", :adjustments %> guide.
+For more information about adjustments, please see the [Adjustments](adjustments) guide.

 ## Payments

 Payment records are used to track payment information about an order.
-For more information, please read the <%= link_to "Payments", :payments %> guide.
+For more information, please read the [Payments](payments) guide.

 ## Return Authorizations